dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 So one thing we can do to build on this work is look for outliers.

 ### 4.1.
 Highest PC1
-As higher PC1s tend to represent higher performing goalies in 2017-2018 regular season, who has the highest PC1?
+As higher PC1s tend to represent higher performing goalies in this clustering of 2017-2018's regular season, who has the highest PC1?

 ```r
 goalies %>%